jiangts/purnam/docs/0B_OVERVIEW.md

 ### Overview ###

-Javascript language extensions are defined in the `purnam.js` namespace.
+Javascript language extensions are defined in the `purnam.core` namespace.

 - use of javascript [`dot`](#dot-notation) notation semantics
 - constructors